The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 However, around five years into Thutmose III's time as pharaoh, she decided to take over the position of pharaoh herself.

-To justify her seizure of power, Hatshepsut claimed that she had been the daughter of the god Amun, and that the god had appeared to her and gave her permission to rule instead.
+Also, she claimed that the god had appeared to her and gave her permission to rule instead.

-Upon taking the powers of the pharaoh, acted as sole ruler over Egypt until her death in around 1458 BC.
+Upon taking the powers of the pharaoh, she acted as sole ruler over Egypt until her death in around 1458 BC.

 During this time, she had monuments under her own name, and several statues from this time depicting her wearing full pharaonic clothes.

-This may be due to the fact that the role of the pharaoh was a traditional male position and that anyone in that role, regardless of gender, had to portray themselves as a man.
+This may be due to the fact that the role of the pharaoh was traditionally a male position and that anyone in that role, regardless of gender, had to portray themselves as a man.

 By the time of Hatshepsut's death, Thutmose III was now old enough to take back the throne, which he did.